 In fact in the light of the context of the verse 85:22 anyone, who have eyes, can easily find that the words “فِي لَوْحٍ مَّحْفُوظٍ” have been used for the Quran which was revealed on the prophet Muhammad (pbuh) and not for any other hidden book kept in the heaven out of our reach like keeping medicine out of patient’s reach.
 In the above context of the Quran we also came to know that the Quran was revealed in the recorded form, i.e. in written shape and its words have been protected for copyrights.
 So, all instructions for firm believers, righteous or perfectionists (Muttaqeen) is available in the same Quran which has been sent down by Allah towards Prophet Muhammad (pbuh) and which is still in our hands and there is no doubt about it and its true statements.

-Inserting the concept of the book kept at “لَوْحٍ مَّحْفُوظٍ” in the interpretation and in the exegesis of this verse 2:2 “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” was an open conspiracy against the Quran to degrade it so that the readers of the Quran should understand that this Quran is not without doubt and there is no guidance or instruction for righteous existed in that Quran which was sent down to prophet Muhammad (pbuh) but the book which is preserved in the heavens “لَوْحٍ مَّحْفُوظٍ” is certainly doubtless and a guidance for righteous.
+Inserting the concept of the book kept at “لَوْحٍ مَّحْفُوظٍ” in the interpretation and in the exegesis of this verse 2:2 “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” was an open conspiracy against the Quran to degrade it so that the readers of the Quran should understand that this Quran is not without doubt and there is no guidance or instruction for righteous existed in that Quran which was composed/collected/put together/capable of holding mentioned in the verse 2:1 (الم) but the book which is preserved in the heavens “لَوْحٍ مَّحْفُوظٍ” is certainly doubtless and a guidance for righteous.
 The enemies of the Quran played their evil game of degrading the Quran with the help of Persian Imams, Their evil cause was further promoted by our ignorant scholars who never thought why would Allah say doubtless and guidance for righteous to such a book which is still kept somewhere in the heavens and not in people’s hand to get benefit from it?

 Some later scholars have noticed this discrepancy made in the initial interpretation of the Quran but they were unable to find the way to rectify this mistake in the translation due to lack of knowledge and because of their inefficient command over Arabic literature and language of the Quran.
 However, to compensate the translation of this verse 2:2 “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” they had no option but to insert both indication nouns “this” and “that” in their translations.
 They knew that “هذا” (haza) is used to mean “this” in Arabic and “ذَلِكَ” (Zalika) to mean “that” but they could not link “ذَلِكَ” (Zalika) with that Quran which was in their hand.
-Therefore, they replaced “ذَلِكَ” (that) with “هذا” (this) in the translation to understand that the words “لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (no doubt in its guidance for righteous) have been used for that Quran which was sent down through Prophet Muhammad (pbuh).
+Therefore, they replaced “ذَلِكَ” (that) with “هذا” (this) in the translation to understand that the words “لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” (no doubt in its guidance for righteous) have been used for that Quran which was composed/collected/put together/capable of holding/crazy for something mentioned in the verse 2:1 (الم).
 Although it was a good effort to reinstate the glorious status of the Quran but changing the meaning of “ذَلِكَ” (Zalika) is not good at all.
-This is because they did not bother to look at the previous verse “الم” 2:1, the translation of which was deliberately omitted in all translated versions of the Quran.
-Instead of translating the verse “الم” 2:1 our scholars wrote “Allah and His prophet (pbuh) know the meaning of الم”, which means we have deleted or inactivated one complete verse of the Quran and never bothered to understand what is said in the first verse (الم) of Surah Al Baqrah.
+This is because they did not bother to look at the previous verse “الم” 2:1, the translation of which was deliberately omitted and instead of translating the verse “الم” 2:1 our scholars wrote “Allah and His prophet (pbuh) know the meaning of الم”, which means we have deleted or inactivated one complete verse of the Quran and never bothered to understand what is said in the first verse (الم) of Surah Al Baqrah.
 In reality the Quran was revealed to understand and act upon it.
 Therefore, Allah did not hide anything which has been revealed in the Quran nor did Prophet Muhammad (pbuh) hide any single word of the Quran neither any word of the Quran is useless or extra to ignore its understanding.
 However, the true meaning of the verse 2:1 “الم” were sneakily concealed to divert the statement of the next verse 2:2 “ذَلِكَ الْكِتَابُ لاَ رَيْبَ فِيهِ هُدًى لِّلْمُتَّقِيْنَ” towards the book lying in the heaven “لَوْحٍ مَّحْفُوظٍ”.

 Even if we take “ذَلِكَ” in its true form to mean “that”, it certainly refers to the first verse 2:1 “الم” because all verses of the Quran are consistent with each other.
 So, when you read the first and second verse of the Quran with reading flow you will understand their correct meaning without inserting any extra word and even without replacing “ذَلِكَ” (that) with “هذا” (this).
 Please see the correct translation of the verses 2:1 and 2:2.